qmachine/qmachine/docs/ruby.rst

         worker_procs:       1
     })

-..
-NOTE: In the code sample shown above, `QM.launch_service` is used instead of
-.. `QM::launch_service` in order to look as similar to Node.js as possible.
-Is
-.. this a "terrible" thing to do in Ruby?

 The Ruby version of the API server has less flexibility than the original Node.js version does.
-The only choices to persist storage for the message-passing interface are MongoDB_ and SQLite_ (although the latter is only experimental at the moment), and MongoDB is the only supported database for logging traffic data.
+There are now three choices to persist storage for the message-passing interface, but MongoDB_ is strongly recommended.
+Support for PostgreSQL_ and SQLite_ is experimental, and it may be removed in the future.
+MongoDB is the only supported database for logging traffic data.

 .. https://badge.fury.io/rb/qm.png